 The key to proper and timely management is early detection followed by appropriate care.
 Treating scoliosis is not the same as treating general spine or back problems.
 Treatments must be targeted and specific for the given condition.
 Most important is the exercise program.
 Far too many centers ask patients to do rotational exercises or lots of bending and twisting.
 Rotational activities or excessive bending and twisting of the spine can make it worse.
 In short, the standard treatment offered by most centers is ineffective as they lack specificity.

 Chiropractic Specialty Center® offers the most comprehensive scoliosis treatment program.
+NSD Therapy® and non-surgical spinal decompression therapy is among some of therapy options we offer for scoliosis.
+On a separate point, our methods spinal decompression therapy or NSD Therapy are not painful.
 Our centers have developed specific scoliosis treatment programs that meet the therapeutic goals of a scoliotic patient.
 Best of all, the care you get from us is customized and specific to your spine’s needs.
 Chiropractic Specialty Center® has been helping Malaysians live healthy active lives for the last ten years.
 If you are in pain, trust our knowledge, skills, and experience.
 Call us today at 03-2093 1000 for more information about our treatments and locations.